The Climb

 Look at him go!
 Click the video to see for yourself.

 Guided support is delivered through a combination of what great researchers and teachers have shared in the past.
-It includes the integration of the 5 pillars of reading, holding meaningful discussions, having accountable talks, ensuring opportunities to integrate writing, word study/vocabulary building, tying in skills and strategies, technology, inquiry, but most importantly, learning how to read in a MEANINGFUL, ENGAGING, and yes, in a FUN way!
+It includes the integration of the five pillars of reading, holding meaningful discussions, having accountable talks, ensuring opportunities to integrate writing, word study/vocabulary building, tying in skills and strategies, technology, inquiry, but most importantly, learning how to read in a MEANINGFUL, ENGAGING, and yes, in a FUN way!

 Then the fun begins!